Land, Houses and cars are part of the properties the anti-graft body seeks.

 The Ethics and Anti-Corruption Commission through lawyer Grace Maina has moved to the High Court seeking to

-be allowed to seize Nicholas Owino Ochiel’s properties and assets worth Sh1.2 billion.
-EACC says in court documents that
+be allowed to seize Nicholas Owino Ochiel’s properties and assets worth Sh1.2 billion

 Nicholas, who is a senior assistant director of valuation at the Ministry,